Roo

 Roo is a fictional character created in 1926 by A. A. Milne and first featured in the book Winnie-the-Pooh.
 He is a young kangaroo (known as a joey) and his mother is Kanga.
 Like most other Pooh characters, Roo is based on a stuffed toy animal that belonged to Milne's son, Christopher Robin Milne.
-Though stuffed, Roo was lost in the 1930s in an apple orchard somewhere in Sussex.
+However, he was lost in the 1930s in an apple orchard somewhere in Sussex.

 Roo participates in the adventures of a teddy bear called Winnie-the-Pooh and his friends Piglet, a small toy pig; Eeyore, a toy donkey; Owl, a live owl; Rabbit, a live rabbit; and Christopher Robin, a human boy.
 Roo is introduced in the chapter entitled "In Which Kanga and Baby Roo Come to the Forest and Piglet has a Bath."
 Roo's friend Tigger does not appear until the sequel, The House at Pooh Corner.
 He would subsequently appear in various cartoons and other adaptations.